-The university follows the good practice guidelines of the Department of Work and Pensions 'Two Ticks Positive about Disabled People' scheme.
-This means that all those declaring a registered disability are offered an interview as long as they have the minimal entry requirements and achieve a score on or above the 70% centile on the screening task.
+The university promotes inclusivity by ensuring that applicants declaring a registered disability are offered an interview as long as they have the minimal entry requirements and achieve our threshold score in the screening task.
 Applicants with a disability are encouraged to contact the programme in advance so we can provide appropriate support in all their contacts with us.
 When students declare a disability at any stage of the programme, they are offered support tailored to their needs.
 The Lancaster DClinPsy Programme is committed to making reasonable adjustments to supporting candidates with a disability in achieving the HPC's standards of proficiency for practitioner clinical psychologists.
 Please see the HCPC's Disabled Person's Guide to becoming a Health Professional.

 Action: Applicants for clinical training at Lancaster will continue to be surveyed after the event and particular attention paid to making adjustments to arrangements for those declaring a disability which support them in demonstrating their competence and values.

 Applicants identifying with a 'minority group'

 In 2018, 33 respondents to our survey of all applicants for clinical training responded positively to the question "Do you see yourself as a member of any minority group (in the context of DClinPsy selection)?".
 There were 100 respondents in total from 491 applicants surveyed.
 7 further respondents said they were "not sure" and 60 said "no".
 Some applicants minority groups identified as 'LGBT and disability', 'Autism Spectrum Condition', 'Black British/African', 'Chronic health condition/ disability', 'Ethnic minority', 'Very low SES – LAC', 'I am mixed race and I have longstanding mental health difficulties', 'I am 51, a lesbian and a single mum who changed career quite late in life', and 'I am a gay man, coming from a socially disadvantaged background'.

 80% of respondents said they had found their contact with the Lancaster DClinPsy at least partly 'inclusive'.
 8 people (20%) said they had felt at a disadvantage.